 Mondelez International (Oreo’s parent company) has confirmed that bone char is used by their sugar suppliers.
 This makes their products not vegan.

 Palm oil is a controversial ingredient.
-While palm oil is not made with animal products, the process and production of making palm oil is far from ethical or animal friendly.
+While palm oil is not made with animal products, the process and production of making palm oil are far from ethical or animal friendly.

-Rainforests are deforested to make room from crops, and as a result animals lose their homes.
-If you follow a vegan lifestyle, you may want to consider eliminating foods with palm oil, or look for foods that use sustainable palm oil in their products.
+Rainforests are deforested to make room for crops, and as a result, animals lose their homes.
+If you follow a vegan lifestyle, you may want to consider eliminating foods with palm oil or look for foods that use sustainable palm oil in their products.

 Palm oil should also be avoided for health reasons as well.
 It is high in saturated fat which can have negative effects on your cardiovascular health.

-The original Oreos are not colored, however, many of their speciality, and Limited-Edition varieties use food coloring.
+The original Oreos are not colored, however, many of their specialty, and Limited-Edition varieties use food coloring.
 You will find ingredients like Red 3, Yellow 5, Yellow 6, Blue 2, Red 40.

 Catalina Crunch Chocolate Vanilla Keto Sandwich Cookies

 This Keto-friendly chocolate sandwich cookie is made with all plant-based ingredients.
 Right on their website, they declare that their cookies are vegan on their FAQs page.

 Not only that they have no artificial ingredients, and are low in sugar.
 However, it should be noted that they include palm oil, but the cookie company claims that the palm oil is sustainably sourced.
 They come in four different flavors including chocolate vanilla, chocolate mint, peanut butter, and vanilla creme.